 How long will it take to learn to swim?

 Usually, for kids, learning to execute a good swimming style and completing laps requires 15 to 30 hours of swimming instruction.
-For adults, reaching the same level can take anything between 20 to 40 hours.
+For adults, the learning process to reach the same level can take anywhere between 20 to 40 hours.
 Of course, these times may vary, depending on any previous experience and the type of instruction you are receiving.

+It may take a few weeks of consistent practice to master swimming techniques.
 The more you practice, and the faster you overcome your fear of the water, the quicker it is to master swimming.
+Then, there are different levels of expertise, from competitive swimmer to professional swimmer.

 Why is swimming more difficult for some people to master?

-The popularity of swimming is undeniable, and we all envy the swimmers we watch at events like the Olympics.
+The popularity of swimming is undeniable, and we all envy the swimmers, like Michael Phelps, we watch at events like the Olympics or swimming competitions.
+Swimming has unique challenges compared to other sports due to its specific physical demands, such as restricted breathing and the horizontal position of the body.
 It is more than just a pleasurable sport to watch, but has plenty of health benefits.

 It can feel like quite a feat to learn how to swim if you fear the water or haven’t mastered the art of staying afloat.
 One of the greatest forms of anxiety that could hold you back from learning is the fear of drowning.